SRCH2/srch2-ngn/documentation/docs/index.md

 <center>![Including the SRCH2-Android-SDK.aar file as a dependency in the app module's build.gradle file][tutorial-013]</center>

-Notice that this tutorial assumes the SDK version is 0.2.0.
+Notice that this tutorial assumes the SDK version is 0.2.0, which could be different from the latest version.
 Please make sure to get the latest SDK version from the [release page](releases.md) and update the version number accordingly.

 (3) At the top of the editor window, you should be notified that Gradle needs to be synchronized.
 Click 'Sync Now' to refresh the Gradle build system to include these changes, as shown in the following figure:

 <center>![Synchronizing the Gradle build system to include the new dependency][tutorial-014]</center>

 To verify if the SDK has been incorporated into your project, open the `SearchActivity` class file and  type in a `SRCH2Engine` method called `isUserAnAnteaterInATree()` (as a dummy function).
 If the editor can show this function automatically, it means you've successfully installed the SDK, as shown in the following figure:

 <center>![Confirming the SRCH2 Android SDK is integrated into the application][tutorial-015]</center>

-Next we will go through several steps to create an index on a data set to support search.
+Next we will go through several steps to create an index on a data set to support powerful search.

 ###Creating Index

-The first step is creating an index.
-To create an index, we need to create a subclass of `com.srch2.android.http.service.Indexable`.
-For example, the following declaration defines an index called `MovieIndex` representing a movie data set:
+An index is created as a subclass of `com.srch2.android.http.service.Indexable`.
+For example, the following declaration defines an index called `MovieIndex` for the movie data set:

 ```
 public class MovieIndex extends Indexable {
 }
 ```

-Each index needs to implement two abstract methods as follows:
+Each index needs to implement two abstract methods called `getIndexName()` and `getSchema()`, shown in the following example:

 ```
 public class MovieIndex extends Indexable {